LiteLDev/LegacyScriptEngine/docs/apis/GuiAPI/FormBuilder.md

 - Return value: The processed form object (for other operations in the chain).
 - Return value type: `CustomForm`

+#### Set the Text of the Submit Button

+`fm.setSubmitButton(text)`

+- Parameters:
+    - text : `String`
+      Text of the submit button.
+- Return value: The processed form object (for other operations in the chain).
+- Return value type: `CustomForm`

 ### Send Form

 Finally, when everything is in place, you can send the configured form object to the player and listen for player